 Leif Tilden -- Donatello (Puppeteer)

 Then: While Carl was the voice of this brainy, purple-preferring turtle, Tilden wore the suit.
 It was his second time donning Donatello, as he'd made his screen debut doing so in the franchise's first feature.
 Fun fact: Tilden also played a Foot Clan member in both movies.

-Now: Though Chau has gone on to appear in a slew of television shows and film, including 'Lethal Weapon 4' and Werner Herzog's 'Rescue Dawn,' he is best-known as Dr. Pierre Chang from the popular ABC series 'Lost.'
-He'll next hit theaters in the raunchy comedy '21 and Over,' which opens March 1.
+Now: Though Chau has gone on to appear in a slew of television shows and film, including 'Lethal Weapon 4' and 'Rescue Dawn,' he is best known as Dr. Pierre Chang from the popular ABC series 'Lost.'

 Then: When it came to casting the ooze-fueled Super Shredder, the filmmakers needed a burlier performer than Chau.
 Enter Nash, who was already an established WCW wrestler known as Steel.

-Now: Following the release of the critically-acclaimed documentary 'Being Elmo,' Clash's public image took a huge hit when allegations that engaged in sexual relations with teen boys emerged.
-Amidst the public scandal, Clash resigned from his role as Elmo.
+Now: Following the release of the critically-acclaimed documentary 'Being Elmo,' Clash's public image took a huge hit when allegations that he engaged in sexual relations with teen boys emerged.
+Amidst the public scandal, Clash resigned from his role as Elmo in 2012.